Skekdog/Traitor-Docs/src/content/docs/guides/Gamemodes/RoleDefinition.md

 ### Sound

-`Type: string`
+`Type: Sound`

-The asset string (`rbxassetid://123`) for the sound that will play when this role is selected.
+The sound that plays for players when they receive this role.

 ### IsExclamatory